aselewa/dropseqRunner/README.md

 python makeref.py --fasta refgenome.fa
                    --gtf annots.gtf
                    --outDir myref_indices
-                   --cluster yes
+                   --cluster
 ```

 This will run on the RCC midway2 using the `broadwl` partition.
-If you are not at UChicago, pass no to the cluster flag: `--cluster no`
+If you are not at UChicago, do not include the cluster flag.
 This command will create a folder called `myref_indices`.
 You will need this folder in the next step.

 ### 2. Run the pipeline